 Participation in the study-abroad program is open to undergraduate and graduate students.
 Undergraduate students are eligible after one year of academic study so long as they maintain a 2.5 GPA.
 While these are the minimum NYU School of Engineering requirements to participate in the program, host institutions will make their own determinations about admissibility.

 Academic credits earned during study abroad are transferable to NYU School of Engineering and may be applied to degree requirements subject to school policies and the approval of the student’s major department.
 For additional information contact OISS.

 Programs and Services for the First-Year Students

-The School is committed to improving the persistence and performance of first-year students by helping them to acclimate to their intended academic discipline, its associative culture and student life at NYU School of Engineering.
+The School is committed to improving the persistence and performance of first-year students by helping them to acclimate to their intended academic discipline, its associative culture and student life at the NYU Tandon School of Engineering.
 Achieving this goal requires diverse and dynamic collaborative efforts with constituencies across the campus community.
 These systemic partnerships yield a greater sense of cohesion to the programs and services for first-year students.

-Programs and services in this area include first-year advisement, early alert and academic probation initiatives, first-year instructors meetings and parent outreach.
+Programs and services in this area include first-year advisement, early alert and academic probation initiatives, first-year instructors meetings, and parent outreach.

 Academic Advising Center

 The mission of the Academic Advisement Center (AAC) is to provide centralized advising for incoming, matriculated first-year students.
 The staff advises students on major requirements and School regulations and refers them to campus resources.
-In addition, academic advisers advocate for students with NYU School of Engineering offices and help students deal with issues.
+In addition, academic advisers advocate for students with NYU Tandon School of Engineering offices and help students deal with issues.
 The ultimate goal of the AAC is to empower students to make informed decisions about their academic careers.